Our Veterinarians

 Samantha Nicolini, D.V.M.

 Dr. Samantha Nicolini was born and raised in Carmel, NY.
-She received her undergraduate degree in psychology at Purchase college.
+She received her undergraduate degree in psychology at Purchase College.
 After receiving her degree, she completed an internship at Green Chimneys, where she experienced the significance of the human-animal bond motivating her to pursue a career in veterinary medicine.
-She then when back to complete her post baccalaureate classes in preparation for Veterinary school.
-Dr. Nicolini attended Midwestern University in Arizona, where she went on to receive her doctorate of veterinary medicine in 2023.
+She then when back to complete her Post Baccalaureate classes in preparation for Veterinary school.
+Dr. Nicolini attended Midwestern University in Arizona, where she went on to receive her Doctor of Veterinary Medicine in 2023.
+Dr. Nicolini is a USDA Accredited veterinarian.
 Dr. Nicolini enjoyed the warm weather, but her heart was in the northeast, and she moved back during her clinical year.
 Her interests include soft-tissue surgery, pain management, and preventative medicine.
 When not taking care of others’ furry family members, she can be found spending time with her fiancé and her cat, Moo.
 She also enjoys hiking, swimming, playing computer games, and reading.

 Our Practice Manager